Updated March, 2022

 Angel investors are individuals and businesses that are interested in helping small businesses survive and grow.
 So their objective may be more than just focusing on economic returns.
 Although angel investors often have somewhat of a mission focus, they are still interested in profitability and security for their investment.
 So they may still make many of the same demands as a venture capitalist.

 Angel investors may be interested in the economic development of a specific geographic area in which they are located.
 Angel investors may focus on earlier stage financing and smaller financing amounts than venture capitalists.

-Federal and state governments often have ﬁnancial assistance in the form of grants and/or tax credits for start-up or expanding businesses.
+Federal and state governments often have financial assistance in the form of grants or tax credits for start-up or expanding businesses.

 In this situation, the business sells stock directly to the public.
 Depending on the circumstances, equity offerings can raise substantial amounts of funds.
 The structure of the offering can take many forms and requires careful oversight by the company’s legal representative.